Andy4495/MSP430TempSensorWithDisplay/README.md

 When using this program, start with `TEMP_CALIBRATION_OFFSET` set to zero, and compare the readings with a known good thermometer.
 Then update the value as needed for the specific board/chip that you are using (if necessary).

 There is a conflict with the library's use of the OneMsTaskTimer and sleep(), such that sleep() does not work properly.
 Although the LCD [datasheet][11] discusses the procedure to refresh the display at a minimum of once per second, it turns out that the refresh is not necessary.
 Therefore, the sketch disables the automatic screen refresh function (by setting the autoVCOM parameter in the constructor to false).
 This allows the microcontroller to sleep most of the time, drastically reducing power requirements.
-Per EnergyTrace measurements, the module pulls a mean current draw of 0.027 mA.
+Per [EnergyTrace][14] measurements, the module pulls a mean current draw of 0.027 mA.
+A fully charged FuelTank can power this setup for several months.

+In order to save program space, this sketch uses [software I2C][7] to get data from the [BQ27510 Fuel Gauge][12] on the Fuel Tank [BoosterPack][3] instead of the [Fuel Tank Library][13].
+The BQ27510 has a simple I2C interface which makes it easy to implement directly without the use of a specialized library.

 ## LaunchPad and BoosterPack Pin usage
 ```